openshift/training/beta-2-setup.md

 Let's take a look at an entire Pod-Service-Route definition template and put all the pieces together.

+Don't forget -- the materials are in `~/training/beta2`.

 ## The Complete Pod-Service-Route
 ### Creating the Definition
 The following is a complete definition for a pod with a corresponding service